 How is Carpal Tunnel Syndrome Diagnosed?

 Your physiotherapist or doctor will generally diagnose carpal tunnel syndrome based on your symptoms.
 They use various tests such as Phalen’s test, Tinel’s test or the wrist flexion/median nerve compression test that compress the carpal tunnel.
-It is also important to thoroughly examine your lower neck and upper back joints, plus your nerve tissue mobility - neurodynamics.
+It is also essential to thoroughly examine your lower neck and upper back joints, plus your nerve tissue mobility – neurodynamics.